The Clinical AI Field Guide

 Who This Book Is For

-- Data scientists entering the healthcare domain
+- Data scientists entering healthcare who need clinical context for responsible deployment

 Reader Tracks